oshtz/tagmeister/README.md

 ### API Key

-To use the AI-powered caption generation feature, provide your OpenAI API key:
+To use the AI-powered caption generation feature enter your API key in the designated field.

-1. Open the settings panel in the application.
-2. Enter your API key in the designated field.

-### Supported Models

-Tagmeister supports various OpenAI models for caption generation.
-Select your preferred model from the dropdown menu in the settings panel.

 ## Development